AeroPress Coffee Maker Tutorial

 #4 Heat Water

-The instructions with the AeroPress indicate to use water at a temperature between 165 and 175 degrees F. Here, feel free to experiment a bit to see what works for you.
-I actually found that water just off the boil worked great for the diluted style coffee.
+The AeroPress instructions indicate using water at a temperature between 165 and 175 degrees F. Feel free to experiment a bit to see what works for you.
+I actually found that water just off the boil worked great for diluted coffee.
 Make sure to heat enough water to reconstitute your mug to 16 oz.

 #5 Add Water and Stir

-Use the markings on the cylinder to figure out how much water to pour into the brewing chamber.
-Since we are doing the diluted style coffee, we will use the top of the markings as a guide.
+Use the markings on the cylinder to determine how much water to pour into the brewing chamber.
+Since we are making diluted coffee, we will use the top of the markings as a guide.

 use aeropress paddle to saturate coffee grounds